-23) Veraisons Restaurant (Glenora Wine Cellars)
+28) Veraisons Restaurant (Glenora Wine Cellars) ★

 Hands down, also some of the best food I had in the entire Finger Lakes.
-Everything was full of good seasoning, perfect texture, and balanced.
+Everything at Veraisons was full of good seasoning, perfect texture, and balanced.
 They also offer gluten-free and vegan options.
 Try the calamari and the mushroom tart!
 Oh, and the baked apple + ice cream dessert, too.
 Yum.

 This is also a winery; though we didn’t get to do a wine tasting here they have an extensive selection of wines to choose from.
+Location: Seneca Lake

-24) FLX Table
+29) FLX Table ★

 The concept of this restaurant is unique.
-Sixteen strangers gather together over a 4-course dinner which the chef chooses.
+Sixteen strangers gather together over a 4-course dinner that the chef chooses.
 You sit together at a long table sharing the experience and connecting with each other.
 By far, one of the coolest cultural experiences in the Finger Lakes to meet others, including local people over delicious food.

-This is one of the best Finger Lakes activities and if you don’t believe me, USA Today ranked FLX Table as the best restaurant in the country!
+This is one of the best Finger Lakes activities, and if you don’t believe me, USA Today ranked FLX Table as the best restaurant in the country!

 Book weeks ahead of time as they book up quickly and only host two rounds of dinner at 5 PM and another at 8 PM on select days.
 The communal table was temporarily unavailable, but is now back!

 Location: Geneva, NY (Northern Seneca Lake)